nglthu/English_5_1_24/CharacteristicsOfComputer.md

 # Vocabulary

-   Look up the vocabulary and Explanation.
+  This time, please Look up the vocabulary and Explanation.
    Example

 | Words            | Meaning | Category|